Marvel202/Udacity-Supply-Chain-Project/README.md

 	npm run dev
 	```
 ### UML
-This Coffee Bean DApp offers platform for the following participants:
+This Coffee Bean DApp is a platform for the following participants:

 	a) Farmer;
 	b) Distributor;